-The avoidance of jargon is essential if parents with literacy difficulties are going to be able to access their parenting assessments.
-Of course, many of these parents will have a learning disability.
+The avoidance of jargon is essential if parents with literacy difficulties are going to be able to access their parenting assessments - many of these parents will have a learning disability.

-As an ISW, when writing reports for Care Proceedings I used to believe that I needed to write in a certain way.
+Previously when working as an ISW, I would write reports for Court and think I needed to write in a certain way.
 I wanted my report to look ‘professional’ but I have since reflected the language I used was, to some extent, attempting to convey my expertise to the other professionals.
 I was not thinking enough about the person who needed to understand my report the most – the parent.

 A parenting assessment can be one of the most stressful experiences anyone can face due to the serious long term implications for the child and the parent.
 It is often a painful process and very confusing especially if you have cognitive difficulties.
 The report should help parents to understand their strengths and difficulties and it is vital the parent can engage and participate in the assessment.
 In Re D , Munby P relied on the key principles of Gillen J and said these 'must be taken into account by courts when determining cases involving parents with a learning disability’.
 Of reports he said “Steps must be taken to ensure that parents have a meaningful and informed access to reports…” and “All parts of the Family justice system should take care as to the language and vocabulary that is utilised”.

-The Good Practice Guidance (2016) states ‘Accessible information and communication is crucial to enabling parents with learning disabilities to engage with services and to therefore maximise the chances of children’s needs being met.
-It is also a legal requirement under the Human Rights Act 1998 that parents should be able to participate fully in the process.’
+The Good Practice Guidance (2021) sets out five key features of good practice in working with parents with learning disabilities and the first of these is ‘accessible information and communication’ .
+It also reminds us that 'it is a legal requirement under the Human Rights Act 1998 that parents should be able to participate fully in the process.’

 It is all too easy for professionals to default to using jargon, but we need to keep focussed on who needs to read and understand the report.
 We need to write in a way that includes the parent rather than excludes them.
 Putting things simply can make the difference between exclusion and inclusion.